rsareth/vim-config/README.md

 Vim preferences
 ===============
 It's just my vim preferences.
-It wont't fit to anybody but it could be helpful for some people.
+It won't fit to anybody but it could be helpful for some people.

 Pre-requisites
 ==============